Roller Skates we LOVE and Recommend

 Suregrip are another USA based company with a long history of supporting the roller skating industry and providing exceptional quality and service across their range.

 The Suregrip FAME is a perfect skate for beginners.
-It is affordable, comes with comfortable padding, an adjustable toe-stop and has a low profile that is great for learning.
+It is more affordable then suede options, comes with very comfortable padding, an adjustable toe-stop and has a low profile that is great for learning.
 We use this model for our rental roller skates, and some sets are still going strong after 7 years of use!

 Some other options